Fede2782/oneCompleter-Legacy/README.md

 <img src="https://github.com/Fede2782/oneCompleter/blob/stable/img/Clipped_image_20230619_182601.png?raw=true"  width="15%" height="15%">

+Add missing One UI features to Tab S6 Lite and much more...

 You can flash this Magisk module at your own risk.
 I am not responsible for lost warranty, bootloops, lost data, or any other damage to your device.

 ## Requirements: